Join Our FREE Live Webinar

 Negotiate with the lender

-Based on the condition of the property, days on market, and recently sold real estate comps, try to negotiate a reasonable price that the lender can settle on.
+Based on the condition of the property, days on the market, and recently sold real estate comps, try to negotiate a reasonable price that the lender can settle on.

 Real estate agents come in handy in such situations.